Image biomarker standardisation initiative: Grey level co-occurrence based features LFYI

 \subsubsection{Aggregating features}

 To improve rotational invariance, GLCM feature values are computed by aggregating information from the different underlying directional matrices \citep{Depeursinge2017a}.
 Five methods can be used to aggregate GLCMs and arrive at a single feature value.
 A schematic example is shown in Figure \ref{figGLCMCalcApproaches}.
-A feature may be aggregated as follows: \begin{enumerate} \item Features are computed from each 2D directional matrix and averaged over 2D directions and slices (\textid{BTW3}). \item Features are computed from a single matrix after merging 2D directional matrices per slice, and then averaged over slices (\textid{SUJT}). \item The feature is computed from a single matrix after merging all 2D directional matrices (\textid{ZW7Z}). \item Features are computed from each 3D directional matrix and averaged over the 3D directions (\textid{ITBB}). \item The feature is computed from a single matrix after merging all 3D directional matrices (\textid{IAZD}). \end{enumerate} In methods 2,3 and 5, matrices are merged by summing the co-occurrence counts in each matrix element $(i,j)$ over the different matrices.
+A feature may be aggregated as follows: \begin{enumerate} \item Features are computed from each 2D directional matrix and averaged over 2D directions and slices (\textid{BTW3}). \item Features are computed from a single matrix after merging 2D directional matrices per slice, and then averaged over slices (\textid{SUJT}). \item Features are computed from a single matrix after merging 2D directional matrices per direction, and then averaged over directions (\textid{JJUI}). \item The feature is computed from a single matrix after merging all 2D directional matrices (\textid{ZW7Z}). \item Features are computed from each 3D directional matrix and averaged over the 3D directions (\textid{ITBB}). \item The feature is computed from a single matrix after merging all 3D directional matrices (\textid{IAZD}). \end{enumerate} In methods 2,3,4 and 6, matrices are merged by summing the co-occurrence counts in each matrix element $(i,j)$ over the different matrices.
 Probability distributions are subsequently calculated for the merged GLCM, which is then used to calculate GLCM features.
 Feature values may dependent strongly on the aggregation method.